xavierpernalete/event-based-cloudhub-worker-scaling/README.md

 ## Introduction

 Mule applications or APIs are deployed into Anypoint CloudHub (CH) with an initial number of workers.
-From time-to-time, business cycles or events may cause increased workload to these CH workers.
-For example, a retailer may anticipate increased product inquiries during a promotional campaign launching in the next few days, or a utility may expect higher incident reports when a storm is forecasted to arrive in an area in the next day.
-In anticipation of such events that will bring adidtional workload/traffic to relevant Mule apps, operations will want to prepare these Mule apps with additional workers to handle extra workload *before* the event occurs.
+From time-to-time, business demands or external events may cause increased workload to these CH workers.
+For example,
+- a retailer may anticipate increased product inquiries during a promotional campaign launching in the next few days, or
+- a utility may expect higher incident reports when a storm is forecasted to move into an area in the next few hours.

+In anticipation of such events that will bring adidtional workload/traffic to relevant Mule apps, operations may want to prepare these Mule apps with additional workers to handle extra workload *before* the event occurs.
 Hence the solution for Event-based Scaling was created to address such scenarios.

 ## Scope